aurorazl/cvat/cvat/apps/documentation/faq.md

 - [Docker toolbox manual](https://docs.docker.com/toolbox/toolbox_install_windows/#optional-add-shared-directories)
 - [Docker for windows (see FILE SHARING section)](https://docs.docker.com/docker-for-windows/#resources)

-After that, it should be possible to use this directory as a CVAT share:
+After that, it should be possible to use this directory as a ADAP share:

 ```yaml
 version: '2.3'